SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 .. docnote:: Either here or elsewhere...

-   Closures have value semantics and they behave as such.
+   Closures have reference semantics and they behave as such.
    For example, if you capture x and y in the same closure, you can have overlapping accesses to them elsewhere.